Questions and Answers

 #![allow(unused)] fn main() { pub struct List<'t> { pub list_list: Vec<ListList<'t>>, } pub struct ListList { pub list_item: Box<ListItem>, } pub struct ListItem<'t> { pub number: Box<Number<'t>>, } }

-A: Consider the following advices
+A: Consider the following recommendations:

 $env:RUST_LOG="trace"

 Then run your scenario and examine the output.
-If necessary restrict the traces further by tweaking the RUST_LOG variable, e.g. for parser and scanner internals use this:
+If necessary, restrict the traces further by tweaking the RUST_LOG variable, e.g. for parser and scanner internals use this:

 $env:RUST_LOG="parol_runtime=trace"